 The bill would require a healing arts board to order a licensee to cease practice if the licensee tests positive for any prohibited substance under the terms of the licensee's probation or diversion program.
 The bill would also authorize a board to adopt regulations authorizing it to order a licensee on probation or in a diversion program to cease practice for major violations and when the board orders a licensee to undergo a clinical diagnostic evaluation, as specified.
 Except as provided, the bill would prohibit a healing arts board from disclosing to the public that a licensee is participating in a board diversion program.
+The bill would provide that these provisions do not affect the Board of Registered Nursing.

 Vote: majority.
-Appropriation: no. Fiscal committee: no-yes.
+Appropriation: no. Fiscal committee: yes.
 State-mandated local program: no.